immunomind/immundata/README.md

 [![Downloads_week](http://cranlogs.r-pkg.org/badges/last-week/immundata?style=flat-square)](https://www.r-pkg.org/pkg/immundata)
 [![Issues](https://img.shields.io/github/issues/immunomind/immundata-rlang?style=flat-square)](https://github.com/immunomind/immundata-rlang/issues)

-# 🦋 `immundata` --- A Unified Data Layer for Large-Scale Single-Cell, Spatial and Bulk Immunomics in R
+# 🦋 `immundata` – A unified data layer for large-scale single-cell, spatial and bulk immunomics in R

-`immundata` gives the immune repertoire world what AnnData brought to the single‑cell multi-omics --- only tuned for unique properties of AIRR‑seq data, V(D)J pairing and repertoire‑level statistics, and powered by Arrow + DuckDB so you can stay on a laptop or move to the server or cloud without changing a line of code.
+`immundata` introduces the `ImmunData` data structure – think [AnnData](https://github.com/scverse/anndata) or [SeuratObject](https://github.com/satijalab/seurat-object/) but for immune repertoires – so you can:

+- store tens of millions of immune receptors plus metadata in one place;

+- compute receptor- and repertoire-level statistics leveraging single-cell, spatial, immunogenicity or any other annotations;

+- work seamlessly with datasets that don't fit in memory;

+- run the same workflow on a laptop, server, or cloud instance.

 ---